bakubay/systematically-improving-rag/docs/workshops/chapter2.md

 ### The Challenge of Hard Negatives and How UX Can Help

+!!! warning "Common Mistake: Using Easy Negatives"
+    **The Problem:** Teams use random unrelated documents as negatives instead of hard negatives.

+    **Example of BAD negative:**
+    - Query: "What are the side effects of medication X?"
+    - Positive: Document about side effects
+    - **Bad negative:** Document about car maintenance ❌

+    **Why It Fails:** Model already knows car maintenance isn't relevant to medications.
+It learns nothing useful.

+    **Example of GOOD negative:**
+    - Query: "What are the side effects of medication X?"
+    - Positive: Document about side effects
+    - **Hard negative:** Document about medication X dosing instructions ✅

+    **Why It Works:** Both documents are about medication X. Model must learn the subtle difference between "side effects" vs "dosing" - this teaches useful discrimination.

+    **The Fix:** Hard negatives should be topically similar but contextually different.
+They should be documents that WOULD match on keywords but DON'T match on intent.

 Notice something subtle in that example?
 The negative document is still about the same medication—just not about side effects.
 That's a "hard negative": similar in some ways, different in the ways that matter.

 ### Hard Negative Mining Strategies